hoylen/dart-mutex/README.md

 });
 ```

-If the critial section returns a Future, the _protect_ convenience
+If the critial section returns a Future to a value, the _protect_
-method will return a Future to the value of that Future.
+convenience method will return a Future to that value.

 ```dart
 final result = await m.protect<int>(() async {